etiennebacher/tidypolars/README.md

 ## Installation

-`tidypolars` is built on `polars`, which is not available on CRAN for now.
-This means that `tidypolars` can’t be on CRAN for now.
+`tidypolars` is built on `polars`, which is not available on CRAN.
+This implies that `tidypolars` also can’t be on CRAN.

 That said, you can install `tidypolars` with `remotes` or `pak`.
 Depending on your OS, the procedure is slightly different.